Skip to Content

 Scugog Ice Adventures

-Scugog Ice Adventures will set you up in one of their 2, 4 or 6-person heated huts, transportation to and from your hut, drilled holes, bait and fishing lines.
+They will set you up in one of their 2, 4 or 6-person heated huts, with transportation to and from your hut, drilled holes, bait, and fishing lines.
 All you need to do is enjoy a full 8 hours of fishing.

 Angler’s Haven Ice Fishing Adventure

-At Anglers’ Haven, you stay two nights in an executive ice bungalow in Nipissing, Ontario, fishing for world-famous fish.
+At Anglers’ Haven, you stay two nightsfishing for world-famous fish in an executive ice bungalow in Nipissing, Ontario.

-Anglers’ Haven will provide you with transport to and from the bungalow, 12 minnies per person, drilled holes for minnies, bait, tip-ups, hook, line and sinker.
-Plus, they provide a fireplace, a bbq grill, a propane stove, dishes, and daily waste removal.
+They will provide you with transport to and from the bungalow, 12 minnies per person, drilled holes for minnies, bait, tip-ups, hook, line, and sinker.
+Plus, they provide a fireplace, a BBQ grill, a propane stove, dishes, and daily waste removal.

 Ice Climbing

-If you’re keen on exciting winter adventures, Ontario has many frozen waterfalls that are ideal for climbing.
-You can join a guided ice climbing tour where you’ll learn to climb with ice axes and crampons.
+If you’re keen on exciting winter adventures, Ontario has many frozen waterfalls ideal for climbing.
+For first-time climbers, you can join a guided ice climbing tour where you’ll learn to climb with ice axes and crampons.

-There are spectacular waterfalls across Ontario, but the best area to try ice climbing is in Hamilton.
+There are spectacular waterfalls across Ontario, but Hamilton is the best area to try ice climbing.
 Choose from over 100 waterfalls, scale the vertical sheet of ice, and enjoy gorgeous views from the top.

 One Axe Pursuits

-You may have heard of Elora, “Ontario’s Most Beautiful Village.” according to one of the famous Group of Seven painters, A.J.
-Casson, as a summer destination.
-But you may not know that the Elora Gorge, a popular swimming destination is also an ice climbing destination.
+You may have heard of Elora, “Ontario’s Most Beautiful Village,” according to one of the famous Group of Seven painters, A.J.
+Casson.
+But you may not know that the Elora Gorge, a popular swimming destination, is also an ice-climbing destination.

 One Axe Pursuits’ team of experts will give you a full-day adventure, starting with a lesson on safety and the ins and outs of climbing frozen waterfalls.
 The excursion is suitable for beginners, and all equipment is included!